kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 ### Quick Start

-Quickly launch a local instance, see "Sample Usage: ..." for interactions that come with the beta.
+Quickly launch a local instance, see "Sample Usage: `[payments|monitor|todomvc]`" for interactions that come with the beta.

 #### OSX